poroping/terraform-provider-fortios/docs/resources/vpnssl_settings.md

 * `auth_timeout` - SSL-VPN authentication timeout (1 - 259200 sec (3 days), 0 for no timeout).
 * `auto_tunnel_static_route` - Enable/disable to auto-create static routes for the SSL-VPN tunnel IP addresses.
 Valid values: `enable` `disable` .
 * `banned_cipher` - Select one or more cipher technologies that cannot be used in SSL-VPN negotiations.
 Only applies to TLS 1.2 and below.
 Valid values: `RSA` `DHE` `ECDHE` `DSS` `ECDSA` `AES` `AESGCM` `CAMELLIA` `3DES` `SHA1` `SHA256` `SHA384` `STATIC` `CHACHA20` `ARIA` `AESCCM` .
+* `browser_language_detection` - Enable/disable overriding the configured system language based on the preferred language of the browser.
+Valid values: `enable` `disable` .
 * `check_referer` - Enable/disable verification of referer field in HTTP request header.
 Valid values: `enable` `disable` .
 * `ciphersuite` - Select one or more TLS 1.3 ciphersuites to enable.
 Does not affect ciphers in TLS 1.2 and below.
 At least one must be enabled.
 To disable all, set ssl-max-proto-ver to tls1-2 or below.
 Valid values: `TLS-AES-128-GCM-SHA256` `TLS-AES-256-GCM-SHA384` `TLS-CHACHA20-POLY1305-SHA256` `TLS-AES-128-CCM-SHA256` `TLS-AES-128-CCM-8-SHA256` .
 * `client_sigalgs` - Set signature algorithms related to client authentication.
 Affects TLS version <= 1.2 only.
 Valid values: `no-rsa-pss` `all` .